Jerome Murphy-O'Connor, O.P. - Nov. 11, 2013

 Marie (Louis) Goldstein, R.S.H.M. – Sept.
 11, 2011

-Please pray for the repose of the soul of Sister Marie Goldstein RSHM, also known as Sister M. Louis, hwo died September 11, 2011, at the age of 83.
+Please pray for the repose of Sister Marie Goldstein, RSHM, also known as Sister M. Louis, hwo died September 11, 2011, at the age of 83.
 A Religious of the Sacred Heart of Mary for 65 years, she was a member of the Marymount Convent Community in Tarrytown, NY, at the time of her death.